 Certain foods have natural diuretic properties and can help eliminate excess fluid:

-Cucumbers are 95% water and contain sulfur and silicon, which can support the kidneys.
-Asparagus, thanks to its amino acids, has a natural diuretic effect and can stimulate kidney function.
-Watermelons not only provide plenty of fluids but also citrulline, an amino acid that can promote blood circulation.
+Cucumbers consist of 95% water and contain sulfur and silicon, which can support the kidneys in their work.
+Asparagus naturally acts as a diuretic through its amino acids and can stimulate kidney activity.
+Watermelons provide not only a lot of fluid but also citrulline, an amino acid that can promote blood circulation.

-Other helpful foods include celery, artichokes, parsley, and cranberries.
-Include these regularly in your meals—as salad ingredients, smoothie components, or light snacks.
+Other helpful foods are celery, artichokes, parsley, and cranberries.
+Incorporate these regularly into your meals – as salad ingredients, smoothie components, or light snacks.

 Drink plenty to get rid of water

-This sounds paradoxical, but it works: If you don't drink enough, you signal a deficiency to your body.
-It then holds onto any available fluid.
+That sounds paradoxical but works: Those who drink too little signal a deficiency to the body.
+As a result, it retains every available fluid.
 If you drink enough, your body can relax and excrete excess water through the kidneys.

-The optimal amount of fluid you should drink is 1.5 to 2.5 liters per day, depending on your activity, the weather, and your body weight.
-Your need may increase on hot days or during exercise.
-Water, unsweetened herbal teas, or highly diluted fruit juices are ideal thirst quenchers.
+The optimal amount of fluid intake is 1.5 to 2.5 liters daily, depending on your activity, the weather, and your body weight.
+On hot days or during sports, the need can increase.
+Water, unsweetened herbal teas, or heavily diluted fruit spritzers are ideal thirst quenchers.

 Processed foods often contain hidden salt and additives that can promote water retention.
-Ready-made sauces, chips, sausages, and even sweet snacks can be surprisingly high in salt.
+Ready-made sauces, chips, sausage, and even sweet snacks can be surprisingly high in salt.

-Instead, opt for fresh, unprocessed foods.
+Instead, rely on fresh, unprocessed foods.
 Season with herbs, spices, lemon, or vinegar instead of salt.
-Your taste buds will quickly adjust to less salty foods, and your body will thank you with less water retention.
+Your taste buds quickly adjust to less salty food, and your body will thank you with less water retention.

 Exercise and everyday tips for less water in the body

 Regular exercise is one of the most effective ways to reduce water retention.
-Just 20-30 minutes a day can improve circulation and stimulate lymph flow.
-Particularly suitable are:
+Just 20-30 minutes daily can improve circulation and get the lymph moving.
+Especially suitable are:

 -

-Walking or Nordic Walking: Activate the muscle pump in the legs
+Walks or Nordic walking: Activate the muscle pump in the legs

 -